 Want to practice real SQL interview questions?
-We’ve analyzed over 50,000 interviews from pre-IPO to Fortune 500 companies at Big Tech Interviews (BTI) to curate an exclusive list of the latest SQL interview questions and solutions so you can ace your next interview!
+We’ve built a dynamic SQL playground with over 50,000 interviews analyzed from pre-IPO to Fortune 500 companies at Big Tech Interviews (BTI) to curate an exclusive list of the latest SQL interview questions and solutions so you can ace your next interview!

 21. What is a correlated subquery?